ckaestne/seai/lectures/03_modelquality/teams.md

     - Be explicit about expected results, should be verifiable
     - Track completion, check off when done
     - GitHub issues, Trello board, Google docs, ... -- **single source of truth, with history tracking**
-* Complete deliverable list during meeting: everybody writes their own deliverables, others read all deliverables to check understanding
+* Complete deliverable list **during meeting**: everybody writes their own deliverables, others read all deliverables to check understanding
     - if not completed during meeting or team member not at meeting, email assignment after meeting to everybody; no objection within 24h counts as agreement with task assignment

 ----